Project managers play a pivotal role in an organization.

 The scope constraint enables project managers to set priorities and create a roadmap comprising schedule, cost, and resources.
 This further helps them develop an action-driven strategy and begin the project on a positive note.

 Any changes in the project scope at any given point can impact the entire plan, thereby disturbing the three constraints.
-The project manager may need to delay the deadline, add more costs to get the right tools and resources, or both.
+The project manager may need to delay the deadline, add more costs to get the right tools and resources or remove some items from the project scope to stay within budget, or even both.

 Possible scope challenges and their solutions –